cuelang/cuelang.org/content/en/docs/usecases/datadef.md

 ```
 // Release notes:
 // - You can now specify your age and your hobby!
-V1 :: {
+#V1: {
     age:   >=0 & <=100
     hobby: string
 }
 // Release notes:
 // - People get to be older than 100, so we relaxed it.
 // - It seems not many people have a hobby, so we made it optional.
-V2 :: {
+#V2: {
     age:    >=0 & <=150 // people get older now
     hobby?: string      // some people don't have a hobby
 }
 // Release notes:
 // - Actually no one seems to have a hobby nowadays anymore, so we dropped the field.
-V3 :: {
+#V3: {
     age: >=0 & <=150
 }
 ```

-The `::` makes it a definition, which means it is not part of data model (the fields are not output to JSON, for instance).
+Declarations with a name starting with `#` are definitions.
+Defintions are not emitted when converting to data, for instance when exporting to JSON, and thus do not need to be concrete in such cases.
 Defintions assume the definition of closed structs, which means a user may only use fields that are explicitly defined.